tudelft-cs4200/2021/lectures/syntax/syntax-definition.md

 In this lecture we study declarative syntax definition, i.e. syntax definition that focuses on the definition of the structure (abstract syntax) and notation (concrete syntax) of programs, and abstracts from the implementation of parsers.

+In this lecture we take a further look at declarative syntax definition, with the specification of lexical syntax and the desugaring of context-free syntax and lexical syntax into a core grammar formalism.

 ### Topics

   - program structure, syntactic categories, language constructs